-An updated survey of any additions, modifications, or renovations shall be performed by the
+An updated survey of any additions, modifications, or renovations shall be performed by the Trade Partner if requested by the resident or owner.

 Daily Blast Safety Meeting

 Before loading operations begin, the blaster-in-charge shall ensure that a safety meeting be held for all blasting Trade Partner's employees on site and attended by at least one Trade Partner Superintendent.
 Information regarding the hazards observed during the pre-blast inspection as well as pertinent safety instructions shall be given to the workers.
 The blaster-in-charge shall issue directives and supervision to all blasting Trade Partner's employees as to their responsibility and duties for the day.